 Assuming our server is running on our EC2 instance, we should soon be able to send requests to our server using the domain name we purchased.
 Based on the example screenshots above, the URL might look something like http://banana.loan/index.html.

 Our DNS settings will take some time to propagate, because our DNS provider's DNS servers need to update the DNS servers of other DNS providers across the world.
 In the worst case it can take multiple days.
-So far at RA it has taken anywhere between minutes and hours.
+So far at Rocket it has taken anywhere between minutes and hours.